 Typically our virtual work experiences last 4 weeks.

 Our virtual work experience are completely online hence no in-person or physical presence is required.
 Although students are expected to engage with us and our industry partners during our video check-ins.

 Because we get you!
 We get that you’re not sure, we get that making decisions can be hard.
 And we get the fears, pressure and expectation from family, siblings, school, friends and even yourself can be daunting.

-Payments can be made using debit or credit card.
+Virtual work experiences are completely free for students, however if you want to complete a microprogram, payments can be made using debit or credit card.
 Your payments will be processed by Stripe (a world-leading payment gateway platform) and we don’t store your card details.
 In short, nothing to worry about.